reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 ### Scripts

-The deployment of the Maple Pool collaterals is automated with a script for each pool:
+The deployment of the Maple Pool collaterals can be automated with a script.

-- [Maven 11 USDC][reserve-collateral-usdc-deployment-script]
+An example is given for the [Maven 11 USDC pool][reserve-collateral-usdc-deployment-script].

-- [Maven 11 wETH][reserve-collateral-weth-deployment-script]
+The deployment of the wETH pool collateral depends on the choice made for the target unit / price calculation (see [the PR][reserve-collateral-pull-request]).

 ### Parameters